POETRY & PILGRIMAGE

 In a blink, the plump, bald man was gone

-And all that remained was the shadow of a joyful song
+And all that remained was the shadow of that joyful song

 And a single lotus flower adrift on the river’s surface,

-Its petals as proud as sails.
+Its petals as proud as billowing sails.
 Dave sat there transfixed

 For seconds, minutes, hours – until the May sun finally slipped